 This extract is about 200 words long.
 How many cohesive devices can you see?

 Most IELTS students will not be able to produce writing to this very high standard, but you should remember that you don’t get extra marks for lots of cohesive devices; the most important thing is using them accurately (grammar) and appropriately (meaning).

 Meaning and Grammar

 My advice is to not learn long lists of words.
-The list below is more than you will ever need and learning more than this will probably just confuse you or take up time that could be used to learn something else.
-In a 250 word essay you might give 2-3 examples at the most, so why would you learn 10 different ways to give an example?
+The list below is more than you will ever need, and learning more than this will probably confuse you or take up time that could be used to learn something else.
+In a 250-word essay, you might give 2-3 examples at the most, so why would you learn 10 different ways to give an example?
 You only have one conclusion, so it seems like a waste of time to learn 5 different ways to do this.

 How to Improve

 You can’t simply learn a long list of words and then hope you can use these correctly in an essay.
 That would be like Ronaldo telling you how he scores so many goals and thinking you can do the same thing by just listening to him.

 Also, you can’t look at just one example sentence and hope to learn everything you need to know about that word.

 If you want to improve, do the following:

 - Reading is the number one way to learn new words.
 Good writers read a lot; it’s that simple.
 Pick a topic you are interested in and read a little every day.
 20 minutes is enough.
 Note down any cohesive devices and how they are used in each sentence.